Skip to content

 California Bighorn Sheep Collaring Project

-We want to understand migration patterns of the Relay Creek herd, how and where the sheep migrate between their summer and winter ranges.
-This will help us better understand the impact of predators on the herd and winter survival rates.
+We want to understand migration patterns of two herds of California Bighorn sheep, how and where the sheep migrate between their summer and winter ranges.
+This Bighorn sheep collaring project will help us better understand the impact of predators on the herd and winter survival rates.
+Initial studies for this program are underway.

 Impact of Domestic Sheep on Wild Sheep